h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 - The multimodal distribution (bottom left) shows three separate peaks at different locations
 - The valley-shaped distribution (bottom right) has higher probability density near the origin

+Contour plots effectively represent complex, non-Gaussian probability distributions through their level curves:

+1. **Mixture of Normals**: Multiple peaks appear as separate "islands" of contours, with each peak representing a component of the mixture.
+The contours reveal both the location and relative height of each mode.

+2. **Ring-Shaped Distribution**: Contours form concentric closed curves, with the highest density along a circular band rather than at a central point, indicating probability mass concentrated in a ring.

+3. **Multimodal Distribution**: Multiple distinct peaks appear, with contours clustering around each mode.
+The spacing between contours shows how sharply probability density changes near each peak.

+4. **Valley-Shaped Distribution**: Contours form a diamond-like pattern, with density decreasing linearly from the center in all directions, creating a tent-like probability surface.

+These visualizations provide valuable insights:
+- Location and number of modes in the distribution
+- Areas of high probability density
+- Shape and orientation of the distribution
+- Unusual features like rings, ridges, or valleys
+- Regions of rapid vs. gradual change in probability density

+Contour plots make these complex structures interpretable in ways that would be difficult to visualize with marginal distributions or summary statistics alone.

 ### Example 3: Probability Regions in Multivariate Space

 #### Problem Statement